flutter/flutter/engine/src/flutter/flow/README.md

 ====

-Flow is a simple compositor based on Skia that the Flutter engine uses to cache recoded paint commands and pixels generated from those recordings.
+Flow is a simple compositor based on Skia that the Flutter engine uses to cache recorded paint commands and pixels generated from those recordings.
 Flow runs on the raster thread and uploads information to Skia.